CodeProSpecialist/Python-script-to-buy-stocks-at-market-open/README.md

 # Python-script-to-buy-stocks-at-market-open
 Python script to buy stocks at market open.

+On the command line:

+pip3 install alpaca-trade-api yfinance

 Important: Don't forget to regularly update your list of stocks to buy and keep an eye on the market conditions.
 Happy trading!

 Disclaimer: